Profile updated 14/10/19

 + 44 (0)7725 617883

-While director of communications at the Museum of London (between 2009 and 2017) I re-branded what was then a tired and overlooked visitor attraction into something more contemporary, connected and relevant to the lives of modern Londoners.
+While director of communications at the Museum of London (from 2009 to 2017) I re-branded what was then a tired and overlooked visitor attraction into something more contemporary, connected and relevant to the lives of modern Londoners.

 My top tours: